Perspective | Chaminade created the Maui Invitational. Now it’s not in the field.

 “But the truth is when I told the kids about the change, they weren’t too fond of the idea.
 Let’s face it, Chaminade is known for two things: the upset of Virginia and the Maui Invitational.

-“One of the first thing we’ve always told kids in recruiting is, ‘Hey, we play three games on ESPN in November every year.
+“One of the first things we’ve always told kids in recruiting is, ‘Hey, we play three games on ESPN in November every year.
 No other D-II school does that.
-Now, we have to spin it differently.
+Now we have to spin it differently.
 Tell them every other year we’re on TV three times and the other two times we get to go to some pretty cool places.”

 The bottom line, of course, is the bottom line.
 Big-time teams are never thrilled to play Chaminade on Maui because there’s nothing to gain: You either win a game you’re supposed to win, or you join an ignominious list of upset victims.